 READ ALSO: Is it easy to fake a VIN number?
 What you Need to Know!

-Before running off to government agencies, generate a vehicle history report for that vehicle from Instant VIN Reports.
-This method has proven to be effective and relatively easy.
 A vehicle history report is a document that provides information on the history of a vehicle.
-With a vehicle history report from Instant VIN Reports, you will gain full access to the ownership history of a vehicle, theft history, accident and damage history, auction and sales history, odometer readings, and other information.
-Usually, most report providers require a VIN number to generate a report for a specific vehicle, but in situations where you do not have access to the VIN, you can generate a vehicle history report with a license plate number.
+With a vehicle history report, you will gain full access to the ownership history of a vehicle, theft history, accident and damage history, auction and sales history, odometer readings, and other information.

-You can go to the Texas Department of Motor Vehicles if you have a very solid and valid reason to wish to find out more about the owner of the car, such as a crime.
-They usually have all the records and information on registered vehicles and would grant access to some of the information for a good reason and an access fee.
-The main issue with government organizations in circumstances like this is that there is a good chance that it will take some time before you receive the information you need, especially if the license plate was registered in another state.
-Before you can obtain the vehicle owner’s information in such a situation, you might need to fly to the state where the license plate was issued and go to the relevant government office.
+They usually have all the records and information on registered vehicles and would grant access to some information for a good reason.
+The main issue with government organizations in circumstances like this is that there is a good chance that it will take some time to receive the information you need, especially if the license plate was registered in another state.

 - Fill out a driver’s records request form.
 You will fill out this form with some basic information about yourself and the facts of why you want to find out who owns a certain vehicle.